datto/php-json-rpc-http/examples/simple/README.md

 sudo service apache2 reload
 ```

-Finally, make the URL resolve on your development environment by editing your
+Finally, make the address resolve on your development environment by editing
-"hosts" file:
+your "hosts" file:

 `sudo gedit /etc/hosts`
 ```